 Hi and welcome back to another week on the Chrissie Murphy Designs blog.
 Today I’m talking about elusive, you’ve gotta-be-quick-to-catch-them, creative ideas.
 As you know, creative ideas can come at any time, they aren’t choosy about when they arrive.
 It’s not like you can send out a meeting request for a 10am catchup and they’ll be there.
-Hah!… Imagine if you did, they would respond with “tentatively” – which is just another way of saying, I might show up, I might not!
-My point is, you can’t rely on a creative idea happening at the exact time you need it.
-So that begs the question, how do you manage creative ideas?
+You can’t rely on a creative idea happening at the exact time you need it.
+So that begs the question, how do you manage them?
 How do you capture them when they do arrive?
 Well, today’s blog post is going to explore this further, because we’re looking at How to Collect and Store your Creative Ideas.

 You are an Explorer!

 Ok, first and foremost, you need to begin thinking of yourself as an Explorer.

 In Keri Smith’s book “How to be an Explorer of the World” she says, “You are an Explorer.
 Your mission is to document and observe the world around you as if you’ve never seen it before.
 Take notes.
 Collect things you find in your travels.
 Document your findings.
 Notice patterns.
 Copy.
 Trace.
 Focus on one thing at a time.
 Record what you are drawn to.”

 This is the best advice I have ever found for preparing yourself to collect creative ideas.
 You are an Explorer and it’s a mission.
 When you understand that it’s through exploring that you open yourself up to creative ideas happening, you will be unstoppable when you get a sense that a creative idea is within grasp.

 Arm yourself with a Notebook!